-Nureen only receives a half-day of education due to teacher shortages.
-Often her teachers don’t show up to teach class.
+Nureen only received a half-day of education due to teacher shortages.
+Often her teachers didn’t show up to teach class.
 In one class, a teacher didn’t appear for a month.

 At Scolastica, our goal is to help Nureen and other bright girls receive a quality education that allows them to complete high school, continue to university, and be leaders in their communities.